 4. Send shipping information back to customers

 ShipBob’s technology lets you view the status of each order as it moves from processing to shipping.
-Once an order ships, ShipBob automatically sends confirmation back to your WooCommerce store, so your customers receive tracking information and stay updated throughout the delivery process.
+Once an order ships, ShipBob automatically sends confirmation back to your WooCommerce store, so your customers receive order tracking information and stay updated throughout the delivery process.

 Interested in seeing how ShipBob can make your WooCommerce shipping easier, faster, and more cost-effective?
 Sign up below for a free demo.